ibm-cloud-docs/vmware-service/common/support.md

    1. Enter a subject for your issue.
    2. Describe your issue in detail, such as the error messages, steps to re-create, and the URL that you are accessing.
    3. Under **Add attachments**, upload screen captures of the issue.
-   4. If you want to be notified of updates on the issue, select the **Email me updates about this case** checkbox.
+   4. If you want to be notified of updates for the issue, select the **Email me updates about this case** checkbox.
 6. Click **Submit**.